akshanshkmr/python-keylogger/README.md

 3.A text file named key_logs will be created in the same folder containing the key logs

-*You will need python 2.7 or above for this to work*
+*You will need pynput library for this to work*